The Illinois Department of Healthcare and Family Services (HFS) launched HealthChoice Illinois, a new Medicaid Managed

 Integrated Health Homes

 Integrated Health Homes (IHH) provide physical, behavioral and social care coordination for all individuals enrolled in Medicaid.
 IHH providers receive payment for care coordination on a per member, per month rate and can receive outcomes-based bonus payments.
 Health homes are not required to provide all services and treatment to all members.

 Under the IHH program, Medicaid beneficiaries will be assigned to one of four tiers based on their behavioral and physical health needs.
-Services for individuals in the top three tiers (an estimated 250,000 individuals) will begin January 1, 2019.
-Beneficiaries can switch their IHH provider or opt out at any time.
+The Department of Healthcare and Family Services has delayed the implementation of the IHH program due to the state’s rulemaking process required for its adoption.
+Enrollment in the IHH program will begin the month following the adoption of the IHH administrative rules.
+Beneficiaries will be able to switch their IHH provider or opt out at any time.
 For more information, visit the HFS website.

 Integrated Assessment and Treatment Planning